 Given the theoretical results about sCEE and contrastive bounds, we expect that sCEE should perform well in situations where the \gls{EIG} is large and $q_\kappa(\cdot)$ is easy to learn.
 To assess this, we evaluate the estimator on $7$ experimental tasks which allow us to know the true \gls{EIG} in closed form.
 The priors are isotropic Gaussians of the form $\cN(\mu_0, \sigma_0\mathbf{I}_k)$ and the likelihoods are similarly Gaussian with known isotropic covariance $\sigma\mathbf{I}_k$, where $k$ is the number of dimensions.
 Each task has an experimental budget of $T=10$ experiments.
 Thus we can manipulate $k, \sigma_0$ and $\sigma$ to create tasks where the \gls{EIG} of the optimal design is known exactly.
 See~\cref{app:conjugate} for details.

 \Cref{table:estimators} enumerates these tasks, alongside the optimal \gls{EIG} and the estimates of sCEE and sPCE with different numbers of contrastive samples.
 As can be seen from the left-most columns of the table, when the \gls{EIG} is small enough, sPCE can provide a better estimate than sCEE (note that the sPCE at times slightly overestimates the \gls{EIG} due to variance in estimating the expectation with Monte Carlo samples).
 However, as the \gls{EIG} becomes large relative to $\log(L)$, the underestimation of sPCE becomes more severe, and for the right-most columns all sPCE variants have reached their upper limit.
 Meanwhile, sCEE consistently provides good estimates regardless of the magnitude of the \gls{EIG}.
-It should be noted, however, that this is in part because the posterior is easy to learn from data.
-A more complex posterior, or less training, would worsen the underestimation.
+It should be noted, however, that this is in part because in this experiment the posterior is easy to learn from data.
+We will evaluate more complex posteriors in the following sections.